 If you're using

-conda to install librosa, then most audio coding dependencies (except MP3) will be handled automatically.
+conda to install librosa, then audio encoding dependencies will be handled automatically.

 If you're using

 pip on a Linux environment, you may need to install